thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

    make
    make install

-Copy the config files to the .config directory and build the cross compiler for your target platforms.
+Copy the config files to .config and build the cross compiler for your target platforms.

 .. code-block:: bash